-Alan is standing again at the General Election on 12 December 2019 as your local Conservative MP Candidate to continue his hard work for local residents and communities.
-He was first elected on 7 May 2015 as our local MP, and re-elected on 8 June 2017 with an increased majority and the highest Conservative vote share in the constituency's history.
+Alan was first elected on 7 May 2015 as our local MP, and re-elected on 12th December 2019 with an increased majority and the highest Conservative vote share in the constituency's history.

-Alan won the Best New Conservative MP Award 2017/18 at the MP of the Year Awards in recognition of his hard work for residents all year round - and Alan will continue to serve local residents with dedication if he is re-elected on 12 December 2019 with your support.
+Alan won the Best New Conservative MP Award 2017/18 at the MP of the Year Awards in recognition of his hard work for residents all year round - and Alan will continue to serve local residents with dedication.

 Working Hard for Local Residents - All Year Round